exonum/exonum-doc/src/advanced/services/configuration.md

 #### Verification

 Signature verification takes place.
 If any there is valid signature on message, message gets committed to database.
-So the message participates in the `tx_hash` field of the block, regardless of the further checks results.

 #### Execution